ayushpratap121/PINN_For_Milling_Ops/README.md

 ## 🤝 Acknowledgment

 This work was supported by the Advanced Institute of Manufacturing with High-Tech Innovations (AIM-HI) under the Higher Education Sprout Project, Ministry of Education (MOE), Taiwan.

+## Our Past Publication on CNC Milling
+A. Pratap, T.‐K. Vi, Y. W. lee, N. Sardana, P.‐A. Hsiung, and Y.‐C. Kao, “A DT framework integrating human and artificial intelligence for power consumption prediction in CNC machining,”International Journal of Advanced Manufacturing Technology, vol. 135, no. 1, pp. 915–938, Nov.
+2024.